 Our midwives and nurses are on-call 24/7 to care for clients in labor and for emergencies.

 We have walk-in hours for gynecological care every Friday.
-Click here to learn more about With Woman Fridays and Con Mujeres.
+Click here to learn more about Wellness Walk-In Fridays.

 Additionally, classes and events may occur at times outside of our office hours, including evenings and weekends.

 Midwives are dedicated to the belief that the milestones and phases of many peoples’ lives, including growing into adulthood, pregnancy, childbirth and menopause are normal life processes.
 Midwives provide personalized, compassionate and thorough care.
-This includes comprehensive reproductive care for clients of all ages, including physical and emotional care for a mother and her baby through pregnancy, labor, birth and postpartum period.
-Our midwives are present during the labor and birth.
+This includes comprehensive reproductive care for clients of all ages, including physical and emotional care for clients through pregnancy, labor, birth and postpartum period.
+A midwife is present during the labor and birth.

 Appointments at The Midwife Center tend to be longer than other providers, including an hour for the first prenatal visit to allow for plenty of time for questions and information sharing.
 Similarly, a first visit for an annual gynecological exam is an hour and return annual visits are 40 minutes long.

 The word “midwife” comes from Middle English and literally means “with-woman.”
 A Certified Nurse-Midwife (CNM) is trained as a nurse and as a midwife.
-Most CNMs have Master’s degrees, and all are certified by examination through The American College of Nurse-Midwives.
-CNMs in Pennsylvania are licensed by the Pennsylvania Board of Medicine and carry malpractice insurance.
-They provide care in birth centers, hospitals and in the home.
+Most CNMs have Master’s degrees, and all are certified by examination through The American Midwifery Certification Board.
+CNMs in Pennsylvania are licesed by the state of Pennsylvania and carry malpractice insurance.
+Across our state, midwives provide care in birth centers, hospitals, and in the home.
+Our midwives also work collaboratively with our midwive and physician colleagues at local hospitals to ensure the health of our clients through pregnancy, labor, birth, and postpartum.

-Many other states also provide licensure for Certified Professional Midwives.
+Many other states also provide licensure for Certified Midwives and Certified Professional Midwives.
 At this time, Pennsylvania only provides licensure for Certified Nurse-Midwives.

 Numerous studies have documented the safety of midwifery of birth center birth, including the 2013 National Birth Center Study II (NBCSII) and in 2014, The Lancet’s “Series of Midwifery.”
 The Midwife Center’s outcomes statistics are consistent with the NBCSII and are consistently better than national averages for c-sections, low birthweight and prematurity.
 Learn more about our statistics.

-More than 80% of women are low-risk for complications for pregnancy and birth, so most women are good candidates for midwifery and birth center care.
-Midwifery and birth center care is best for healthy women who are ready to take an active role in their health care.
+More than 80% of pregnant people are low-risk for complications for pregnancy and birth, so most pregnant women and people are good candidates for midwifery and birth center care.
+Midwifery and birth center care is best for healthy people who are ready to take an active role in their health care.
 We ask that clients work with The Midwife Center staff to keep healthy and low-risk for the entire pregnancy and birth by:

 - Attending all appointments